 The Organization for Economic Co-operation and Development is a unique association in which the governments of 30 countries with market economies work together to solve socio-economic and governance problems arising in the context of globalization, and also explore the opportunities it provides. (www.oecd.org)

-The organization is a forum where governments can exchange their experiences in resolving political problems, get answers to common questions, learn about the positive experiences of other countries and coordinate their national and foreign policies.
+Th.organization is a forum wherein governments can exchange their experiences in resolving political problems, get answers to common questions, learn about the positive experiences of other countries and coordinate their national and foreign policies.
 This is a forum where, with the interaction of equal partners, powerful initiatives are born aimed at improving policies, and internationally agreed tools, solutions and recommendations are developed in those areas in which multilateral agreement is necessary for individual countries to achieve progress in the context of economic globalization.
-Countries that are not members of the OECD are invited to join these agreements and treaties.

-The exchange of experience between the governments of OECD member countries is based on the collection and analysis of information provided by the secretariat in Paris.
-The secretariat collects data, monitors trends, analyzes them and makes forecasts in the field of economic development.
-It also conducts research on social change or develops policy models in the areas of trade, environmental protection, agriculture, technology, taxation, etc.
+The exchange of experience between the governments of OECD member countries is based on the analyses provided by the Secretariat in Paris.
+The Secretariat collects data, monitors trends, analyzes them and makes forecasts in the field of economic development.
+It also conducts research on social change and designes policy models in the areas of trade, environmental protection, agriculture, technology, taxation, etc.

 OECD databases cover such diverse areas as national accounts systems, economic indicators, trade, employment, migration, education, energy, health and the environment.
 Most research and analytical materials are published.

 OECD is a group of like-minded countries.
 The main criterion for countries to join the OECD is a commitment to a market economy and democratic pluralism.
-This is a rich organization in the sense that 30 of its members produce 60% of the total volume of goods and services in the world, and at the same time it is an organization open to all.
-Non-member countries are invited to participate in the signing of OECD agreements and treaties, the organization shares its experience and exchanges views on issues of mutual concern with more than 70 countries around the world.
+This is a ric.organization in the sense that 30 of its members produce 60% of the total volume of goods and services in the world, and at the same time it is a.organization open to all.
+Non-member countries are invited to join OECD agreements and treaties, th.organization shares its experience and exchanges views on issues of mutual concern with more than 70 countries around the world.

 Site policy When working with site materials, it is allowed to use text with a mandatory hyperlink to the source.
 The editors of the site do not always share the opinions of the authors of the articles.